MLB at Rickwood Field: Recap

 In the first inning, San Francisco batter Matt Chapman grounded out to Brandon Crawford, a longtime Giants shortstop who was playing his first game of his professional career at third base for the Cardinals, with whom he had signed before the season.
 In the bottom half of the first, The Cardinals kicked off the scoring when Nolan Gorman hit a sacrifice fly to plate Masyn Winn.
 The next batter, Brendan Donovan, hit a two run homer to right field.

-In the top of the third, Giants center fielder Heliot Ramos responded with a three run opposite field home run just over the right field wall.
-In the bottom half of the inning, Gorman hit another sac–fly to score Winn, then Alec Burleson scored on a wild pitch from Giants reliever Randy Rodríguez.
+In the top of the third, Giants center fielder Heliot Ramos responded with a three-run opposite field home run just over the right field wall.
+In the bottom half of the inning, Gorman hit another sacrifice fly to score Winn, then Alec Burleson scored on a wild pitch from Giants reliever Randy Rodríguez.

 In the top of the fifth inning, to commemorate the 70th anniversary of 'The Catch', Fox replicated a 1954 broadcast by making the video feed black and white, making the microphone audio scratchy, adding a projector sound in the background, and using identical angles to the 1954 World Series broadcast.
 The inning showed a split screen of the pitcher and runner at first, as well as 1950s-style camera angles for a ground ball Heliot Ramos hit that resulted in a double play.
 In the bottom half of the fifth, Brendan Donovan singled to center to score Alec Burleson.

 In between the fifth and the sixth innings, MLB held a brief ceremony for their Stand Up to Cancer program, aimed to raise awareness and find cures for cancer patients.
 In the top half of the sixth inning, Wilmer Flores singled to center to score Matt Chapman and move Jorge Soler to third.
 Two batters later, Nick Ahmed hit a sac-fly to left to score Soler to make the score 6–5.
 The bullpens dealt throughout the rest of the game, including Adam Kloffenstein making his Major League Baseball debut, and Ryan Helsley shut the door on the Giants to earn the save.
 Cardinals left fielder Brendan Donovan, who grew up in Enterprise, Alabama, led the Cardinals offense, going three-for-four with a home run and three RBIs.
 Andre Pallante earned himself the win, and Keaton Winn was credited with the loss.